openaps/omnidocs/README.md

 ```
 Then issue commands from your PDM and they'll appear at the command line.

+### save to file
 To save the results directly to a file, use the --path option to specify the location to save them.
+[Example json file](results/2017-12-18T03:28:50.720359-eelkejager.json)
 In a subfolder within the folder you are currently in:
 ```
 omni_listen_rfcat --path results/